revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 Now you can write and run the Python code.The only drawback is when you close the session, your code will be gone.

 </blockquote>

 </details>

  ---

-15. James want to know list all the function in a module.Which method helps him to get all the functions in a module?
+15.James want to know list all the function in a module.Which method helps him to get all the functions in a module?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)